-(2) We define EBITDA as net income plus income tax expense, net interest expense (income), and depreciation, depletion, amortization and accretion.
+(2) We define EBITDA as net income plus income tax expense, net interest expense, and depreciation, depletion, amortization and accretion.
 Adjusted EBITDA excludes the loss on extinguishment of debt and the unrealized gain or loss related to our open derivative contracts.
-Although not prescribed under generally accepted accounting principles, we believe the presentation of EBITDA and Adjusted EBITDA are relevant and useful because they help our investors understand our operating performance and make it easier to compare our results with those of other companies that have different financing, capital and tax structures.
+Although not prescribed under generally accepted accounting principles, we believe the presentation of EBITDA and Adjusted EBITDA provide useful information regarding our ability to service debt and fund capital expenditures and they help our investors understand our operating performance and make it easier to compare our results with those of other companies that have different financing, capital and tax structures.
 EBITDA and Adjusted EBITDA should not be considered in isolation from or as a substitute for net income, as an indication of operating performance or cash flows from operating activities or as a measure of liquidity.
 EBITDA and Adjusted EBITDA, as we calculate them, may not be comparable to EBITDA and Adjusted EBITDA measures reported by other companies.
 In addition, EBITDA and Adjusted EBITDA do not represent funds available for discretionary use.
 A reconciliation of our consolidated net income to EBITDA and Adjusted EBITDA is as follows (in thousands):